arenaxr/arena-docs/content/contributing.md

 ## The Team

 ARENA development is lead by a team from <a href='https://wise.ece.cmu.edu/'>Carnegie Mellon University</a>.
-Our team is composed of faculty, staff and several students and in continuously being strenghtned.
+Our team is composed of faculty, staff and several students and is continuously being strengthened.
 See our [GitHub](https://github.com/arenaxr/) for the list of contributors in each [repository](/content/source).

 ## Research Platform